All SC members state that they act in an individual capacity, and not as a representative of their employer(s) and/or funder(s).

 Abigail Jacobs is employed at the University of Michigan, in the School of Information and in the College of Literature, Sciences, and the Arts; this is a public university and so she is an employee of the state of Michigan.
 Through competitive external proposals, she has received funding from the Notre Dame-IBM Tech Ethics Lab grant (active 2023-2024) which does not play a role in any aspect of research or publishing.
 She was an intern and had intermittent consulting roles with Microsoft Research NYC between June 2015 and July 2017.
 In an individual capacity, she has received honoraria from Data & Society, which is a 501c3 non-profit.
 Funding-related decisions at Data and Society are guided by a gift acceptance policy to maintain its independence; all funders past and present are posted on the organization's website.

 Alexandra Olteanu is employed by Microsoft, where she is a principal researcher part of Microsoft Research, and an associate industry member (unremunerated) at the Quebec AI Institute (Mila).
 As part of Microsoft Research-Mila collaborations, Alexandra is also involved in several research projects in collaboration with Mila members that are funded by Microsoft Research.
 She has served on NSF grant review panels but has declined any payment.
 In 2019, Alexandra has co-organized a CIFAR workshop on AI & Democracy which was funded by the Canadian Institute for Advanced Research (CIFAR) through a competitive call for proposals.
-Before joining Microsoft Research, she was employed by IBM where she was a social good fellow part of IBM Research.
+Before joining Microsoft Research, she was employed by IBM where she was a social good fellow part of IBM Research

 Alice Xiang is employed by Sony Group Corporation and Sony AI.